 Wireless Base Stations / Mobile Hotspots / MiFi

-Wireless base stations or mobile hotspots are a new form technology that allows an individual to connect a wireless router to a high speed wireless network such as 3G or 4G networks and allowing other devices that have standard Wi-Fi to share that broadband connection.
+Wireless base stations or mobile hotspots are a new form of technology that allows an individual to connect a wireless router to a high speed wireless network such as 3G or 4G networks and allowing other devices that have standard Wi-Fi to share that broadband connection.
 The first such device was called the MiFi produced by Novatel networks.
 While these solutions are not as portable as having the wireless broadband built into the tablet itself, they are useful because it allows the connection to be used with a greater number of devices and gives users the flexibility of purchasing less expensive hardware.
 The MiFi devices will still be locked into a carrier and require a data contract just like having the wireless contact for a tablet specific 3G/4G service.

 Interestingly, some of the new tablets with 4G technology built into them have the possibility of being used at a hotspot for other Wi-Fi enabled devices.
 This is a very attractive feature for those that have a tablet and a laptop that would like to use both over a single data contract.
 As always, check to make sure that the tablet and data contract allow for this functionality.

 Near Field Computing